 Drone vs GitLab CI/CD

-Developers should use Drone when they need a lightweight, container-native CI/CD solution that is easy to set up and scales with Docker-based environments meets gitlab ci/cd is widely used in the industry and worth learning.
+Developers should use Drone when they need a lightweight, container-native CI/CD solution that is easy to set up and scales with Docker-based environments meets use gitlab ci/cd when you need a unified devops solution with built-in version control, issue tracking, and ci/cd, as it reduces integration overhead and is ideal for teams already on gitlab.
 Here's our take.

 Drone